 Plus size clothing solutions to support continence

-Pants that fit are important to hold pads in place and for comfort and to reduce the risk of moisture lesions in areas where skin touches skin such as buttock cleft, groin, inner thigh and under the panus.
+Pants that fit are important to hold pads in place and for comfort and to reduce the risk of moisture lesions in areas where skin touches skin such as buttock cleft, groin, inner thigh, and under the pannus.
 Pants up to 10XL or size 26 for men and women can be purchased from some suppliers on our list.
 We love the soft quality cotton range from The Big Bloomers company and we can show you the styles we have at the Independent Living Centre.